HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 where ``PATH_TO/OpenCVConfig.cmake`` depends on your CUDA supported OpenCV.

 ## 6.0 future update
-We will modify a version of QuadtreeMap so that you do not need a CUDA supported OpenCV.
+We will modify a version of QuadtreeMap.
+The modified version will support both ROS Indigo and ROS kinect without compiling OpenCV yourself.
 However, the drawback is that undistorting and resizing images on CPU may cause more time than on GPU.